 Retesting is allowed in many community colleges in North Carolina.
 At RCC, a student may retest once.
 He/she may not retest after enrolling in the Developmental Studies course(s) recommended from the original test score.
 Students must wait at least two weeks from the original test date before retesting.
-Academic preparation prior to retesting is strongly encouraged.
 Students must successfully complete their Developmental Studies course work before enrolling in English and/or math classes required for their program.

-Special Needs & Accommodations for Testing
+■ Special Needs & Accommodations for Testing